CanDIG/candigv2-ingest/README.md

 ## Authorizing users for the new dataset

+> [!WARNING]
-### NOTE: OPA ingest is currently not functional, so these instructions will not work.
+> OPA ingest is currently not functional, so these instructions will not work.
 Create a new access.json file:

 ```bash